0%

 This is where SEO metrics and Key Performance Indicators (KPIs) come into play.
 These metrics and indicators are critical in providing a quantifiable measure of your website’s performance.

-By closely monitoring specific KPIs, you can glean insights that drive informed decisions, helping you refine your SEO strategies for optimal outcomes.
+By closely monitoring specific KPIs, you can gain valuable insights that inform your decisions, enabling you to refine your SEO strategies for optimal outcomes.

 What Are SEO Metrics and Why Are They Important?